 The Policy Research Center offers competitive research funds for shortterm research projects, apart from independent research activities by faculty members.
 The Center actively promotes interdisciplinary and international research between researchers both inside and outside of GRIPS, as well as research that will lead to the acquisition of external funds in the future.
-To accelerate the execution of policy studies that can meet the needs of society, in FY 2019 the Center began funding research projects that contribute to SDGs in developing countries; and in FY2020 initiated funding for projects towards measures in response to the COVID-19 crisis.
-There are currently 32 projects conducted in FY2020 (as of April 1, 2021).
+To accelerate the execution of policy studies that can meet the needs of society, in FY 2019 the Center began funding research projects that contribute to SDGs; and in FY2020 initiated funding for projects towards measures in response to the COVID-19 crisis.
+There are 24 projects conducted in FY2021.